Thabish-Kader/Book-My-Hotel/README.md

 # Book-my-travel

-## Next Js, Date-Range, Google Maps API
+## Next Js, Date-Range, Google Maps API, Context API

 A project to learn the concepts of google maps api, date-range and context api